When you download the prototypes, you have two options:

 The actor line in the config file should look like this, with you replacing the email address and the first/last names:

 After you’ve set up the endpoint and the user info, run the index.html file and you can launch the courses or use the statement viewer to view statements.
+Depending on your web browser security settings, some of the prototypes may not run correctly if you run the html files directly on your computer; you might need to host them on a server.

 If you’d like to send statements to your personal SCORM Cloud account, the steps are similar, except you’ll need some info from your SCORM Cloud account.
 Go to the Apps Section in SCORM Cloud and add a new app.
 Grab your App ID and Secret Key there, and plug those into your config.js file.
 For example: